llinares/blog/contents/articles/how-i-built-my-arcade-machine-from-scratch/index.md

 ![Mount](./25-mount.JPG)

-I installed the mount over a "T" board.
+I installed the mount over a "T" board that I improvised to support all the weight it could handle.

 ![T support](./26-T-support.JPG)